cs1302uga/cs1302-minesweeper-alpha/README.md

   as defined in the [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide).
   All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
-Like the other non-functional requirements, this requirement is all or nothing.
+Like the other non-functional requirements, **this requirement is all or nothing**.

   **NOTE:** The [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide)
-  includes instructions on how to use the `checkstyle` program to check your code for compliance on Odin.
+  includes instructions on how to use the `check1302` program to check your code for compliance on Odin.

 * **In-line Documentation (10 points):** Code blocks should be adequately documented